PyO3/pyo3/guide/src/free-threading.md

 builds and mutexes otherwise.
-If your use of `GILProtected` does not guard the execution of arbitrary Python code or use of the CPython C API, then conditional compilation is likely unnecessary since `GILProtected` was not needed in the first place and instead rust mutexes or atomics should be preferred.
-Python 3.13 introduces `PyMutex`, which releases the GIL while the lock is held, so that is another option if you only need to support newer Python versions.
+If your use of `GILProtected` does not guard the execution of arbitrary Python code or use of the CPython C API, then conditional compilation is likely unnecessary since `GILProtected` was not needed in the first place and instead Rust mutexes or atomics should be preferred.
+Python 3.13 introduces `PyMutex`, which releases the GIL while the waiting for the lock, so that is another option if you only need to support newer Python versions.